Jay Pierrepont Moffat: Career

 Following his death, he was succeeded by Ray Atherton.
 In his obituary, The New York Times remarked that "even in war, when death is knocking at such a multitude of doors, the loss of a trusted public man in the flower of his age and his powers is lamentable".
 In addition to his work as a diplomat, he wrote a work on Turkish history and, in 1956, his papers were donated to the Harvard University Library by his father-in-law Ambassador Joseph Grew.

 Personal life

-In 1927, at the end of his assignment at the White House, he was married to Lilla Cabot Grew (1907–1994) in Hancock, New Hampshire.
+In 1927, at the end of his assignment at the White House, he was married to Lilla Cabot Grew Moffat Levitt (1907–1994) in Hancock, New Hampshire.
 She was the daughter of Joseph Clark Grew, who was then the Under Secretary of State, and later, the U.S. Ambassador to Japan during the December 7, 1941, attack on Pearl Harbor, and Alice Perry Grew (b.
 1884).
 Her maternal grandparents were Lilla Cabot Perry, the impressionist painter of the New England Cabots, and Thomas Sergeant Perry, the noted American scholar.
 Through her grandfather, she was a descendant of famed American naval hero Oliver Hazard Perry.

 Together, Jay and Lilla were the parents of: